domingosebastian/design_patterns/solid_3_L_LSP_exercise/README.txt

 You have a colleague who talks about how useless SOLID principles are.

-At the same time, he has built a test system (test/edu/solid /liskov/PointsTests.java) which proves that type Point2D complies with a basic rule of geometry:
+At the same time, they have built a test system (test/edu/solid /liskov/PointsTests.java) which proves that type Point2D complies with a basic rule of geometry:
  - the two points p1 and p2 are equal if, and only if, the distance from p1 to p2 equals 0.